MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/onedrive-files.md

     ![XXX.](media/calling-one-drive-breadcrumbs.JPG "XXX")

-    You can select a folder in the breadcrumb to access that folder.
-If there are too many folders to list in the breadcrumps, an ellipsis (...) appears at the beginning of the breadcrumb.
+    You can select a folder in the breadcrumbs to access that folder.
+If there are too many folders to list in the breadcrumbs, an ellipsis (...) appears at the beginning of the breadcrumbs.
 To go back to the root folder, select the **OneDrive** button.

     > [!TIP]
     > If a folder name is truncated, you can see the full folder name by hovering your cursor over the folder.